wix-incubator/accord/scalatest.md

 "The Classroom validator" should "fail a classroom with an invalid teacher" in {
   val sample = Classroom( Person( "", "" ), Seq( Person( "Alfred", "Aho" ) ) )
   val result = validate( sample )
-  result should failWith( group( "teacher", "is invalid",
+  result should failWith( group( AccessChain( "teacher" ), "is invalid",
-    "firstName" -> "must not be empty",
-    "lastName" -> "must not be empty"
+    AccessChain( "firstName" ) -> "must not be empty", AccessChain( "lastName" ) -> "must not be empty"
   ) )
 }
 ```